 Consider purchasing, and using, the items that you truly need.
 Repurpose your leftovers.
 Hand down clothes to other siblings.
 Sell things on eBay.
 Don’t waste anything if you can help it.

 Related Posts: Selling Online to Earn Extra Income and Save Money and Reuse

 I’ve become a hermit.
 I suppose working from home attributes to that in some way.
 I like to group all of my trips together so I only have to leave the house at once.
 But, by doing this, I’m also saving on gas and wear/tear on our car.

 I also try to carpool when our boys have activities going on with friends.
 We’ll drop off, the other parent(s) will pick up.
 Carpooling is a great way to save your time and money on gas.

-Related Posts: Save Money on Automobile Costs
+Related Posts: How We Saved by Buying Used Cars and Save Money on Automobile Costs

 These tips are truly scratching the surface for how you can eliminate some of your living expenses.
 Take a look around your home to see what you are spending money on.
 Go room to room and make a list of absolutely everything you purchased in the last month alone.
 That will help you get a good start to see how else you can eliminate some of those expenses.

 How else have you substantially reduced your living expenses?